Whistler, British Columbia: Movies

 The Crash Reel, a 2013 documentary and reality film, directed by Academy Award Nominee Lucy Walker, was filmed on location in Whistler.
 It features top-ranked American snowboarder Kevin Pearce, who because of injuries missed the 2010 Winter Olympics, dealing with his rival Shaun White.
 It was a selection for the Whistler Film Festival, the Montreal World Film Festival and the Sundance Film Festival.

 Ski School, a 1991 comedy, with Dean Cameron, was filmed on location partially, in Whistler and on the mountain.

 The X-Files: I Want to Believe (2008) used the glacier above the community to stand in for Antarctica.

 Why Did I Get Married?
 (2008), which was directed, written and starred Tyler Perry, was shot on the slopes of Whistler Blackcomb ski resort.

 White Fang 2: Myth of the White Wolf (1994) was directed by Ken Olin, and stars Scott Bairstow, Alfred Molina, Geoffrey Lewis and Ethan Hawke.
-Whistler is the back drop for this Disney film.
+Whistler is the back drop for this Walt Disney Pictures film.

 The Grey (2011), which was directed by Joe Carnahan.
 Liam Neeson sips cocktails in The Cure Bar at Whistler's Nita Lake Lodge.

-The Twilight Saga: Breaking Dawn – Part 1 (2011) and The Twilight Saga: Breaking Dawn – Part 2 (2012) were not filmed in Whistler proper, but north and south of town.
-The crew was housed in Squamish and later Pemberton, but the stars were housed in Whistler hotels, hence the reason for all the star sightings in the village.